ietf-tools/bibxml-service/docs/howto/run-in-production.rst

        sudo docker-compose build && sudo docker-compose -f docker-compose.yml -f docker-compose.monitor.yml up

-8. Set up a CloudFront distribution that uses plain HTTP to talk to "origin.your.chosen.domain.name.com" via port 12345, responds to "your.chosen.domain.name.com" as an alternate domain name (CNAME) and redirects HTTP to HTTPS for visitors from the outside (you may need to provision an SSL certificate first).
+8. Set up a CloudFront distribution that uses plain HTTP to talk to "origin.your.chosen.domain.name.com" via port 12345, responds to "your.chosen.domain.name.com" as an alternate domain name (CNAME), and redirects HTTP to HTTPS for visitors from the outside (you may need to provision an SSL certificate first).